robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter14/README.md

     git push
 ```

-The first block of code copies the SSH keys into our home directory, generates known_hosts, and clones our repository into a workspace we defined in the Task.
-We don't rely on Tekton to pull the code from our operations repository because Tekton assumes we won't be pushing code, so it disconnects the source code from our repository.
+The first block of code copies the SSH keys into our home directory, generates ``known_hosts``, and clones our repository into a workspace we defined in the **Task**.
+We don't rely on Tekton to pull the code from our **operations** repository because Tekton assumes we won't be pushing code, so it disconnects the source code from our repository.
 If we try to run a commit, it will fail.
-Since the step is a container, we don't want to try to write to it, so we create a workspace with emptyDir, just like emptyDir in a Pod we might run.
+Since the step is a container, we don't want to try to write to it, so we create a workspace with ``emptyDir``, just like ``emptyDir`` in a ``Pod`` we might run.
 We could also define workspaces based on persistent volumes.
 This could come in handy to speed up builds where dependencies get downloaded.

-We're copying the SSH key from /pushsecret, which is defined as a volume on the task.
-Our container runs as user 431, but the SSH keys are mounted as root by Tekton.
-We don't want to run a privileged container just to copy the keys from a Secret, so instead, we mount it as if it were just a regular Pod.
+We're copying the SSH key from ``/pushsecret``, which is defined as a volume on the task.
+Our container runs as user ***431***, but the SSH keys are mounted as root by Tekton.
+We don't want to run a privileged container just to copy the keys from a **Secret**, so instead, we mount it as if it were just a regular Pod.

 Once we have our repository cloned, we patch our deployment with the latest image and finally, commit the change using the hash of the source commit in our application repository.
 Now we can track an image back to the commit that generated it!
 Just as with our second task, we don't reference the results of tasks directly to make it easier to test.

-We pull these tasks together in a pipeline – specifically, chapter14/example-apps/tekton/tekton-pipeline.yaml.
+We pull these tasks together in a pipeline – specifically, ***chapter14/example-apps/tekton/tekton-pipeline***.yaml.
 This YAML file is several pages long, but the key piece defines our tasks and links them together.
 You should never hardcode values into your pipeline.
 Take a look at our third task's definition in the pipeline:

 ```yaml
 - name: update-operations-git